shamss778/AdventOfCode-2024-Edition/README.md

 # AdventOfCode-2024-Edition

+Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
+People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

+## Solutions

-These are my solutions for some of the problems of the 2024 edition of Advent of code
+These are my solutions for some of the problems of the 2024 edition of Advent of Code.